sprawl/sprawl-cli/README.md

 # Sprawl-cli
-Sprawl-cli is a command line client for using Sprawl nodes directly.
-It's based on https://github.com/fiorix/protoc-gen-cobra.
+Sprawl-cli is a command line client for using [Sprawl](https://github.com/eqlabs/sprawl) nodes directly.
+It uses generated protobuf code from Sprawl to create a protobuf client that's usable as a CLI.

 ## Usage

-Since Sprawl uses port 1337 by default, the commands need the flag -s "address":"port".
+The commands need the flag -s "address":"port".
 If you get any response, the commands should work.

 Build the tool:
 ```bash